Do you know what the ideal proposal structure is?

 Only after you’ve shown the value you bring to your clients can you show them your prices.
 The way you format your prices will depend on the industry standard.
+There isn’t a single one-size-fits-all ideal proposal pricing structure.
 However, there are a few tips that transcend that divide.

 Firstly, you’ll want to name your pricing section something along the lines of Investment or ROI.
 Our analysis showed that the name of your pricing section affects whether your proposal gets signed or not, so make sure to avoid naming it Costs or Fees.

 Secondly, if you’re debating whether to try to upsell your clients or not, we’re here to tell you that single offer proposals fare better in the end.
 We have found out that single offer proposals help you sell for a 16.30% higher fee.

 The reason behind this is simple – packages with different tiers and prices confuse clients.
 Your clients won’t have the same amount of technical knowledge as you, so they won’t be able to decide between the packages since they won’t know which features to focus on.

 It’s very important to let you client know what to do once they read your proposal.
 That’s why you need to include a chapter dedicated to the next steps.
 Explain to them that your proposal made with Better Proposals comes with a digital signature feature and that once they sign it, they need to reach out or pay a certain amount.

 Make it a list of 3-5 steps that are easy to follow and won’t cause them too much trouble.

 Terms and conditions

 The last thing you need to incorporate into your business proposal is a page dedicated to terms and conditions.
 They have a singular purpose of protecting you and your client from undesirable situations.